Submitting Jobs on Grid: Getting Permission

 \section{Getting Permission}

 First thing first.
 To submit job in a grid you must have to have a login and fully working account in the grid-client's node.
 Next thing is you must have the \emph{pass phrase} for the grid-proxy to submit jobs in grid.
 Once you submit \underline{grid-proxy-init} you will get the access of the grid, for 1 day (24 hr)by default.
 It is advisable to get a tentative idea about the running time of your job and if it is more then 1 day, ask permission for longer period.
-Some often used option of \underline{grid-proxy-init} are given below:\\ {\bf Syntax: grid-proxy-init [-help][-pwstdin][-limited][-hours H] ...}\\
+Some often used option of \underline{grid-proxy-init} are given below: